joservrmdz/TimeZoneCalculator/Readme.md

 ## Design
 Most of the job is done on the TimeZoneHandler.
 I would've preferred to extract some of that logic to other classes to have a better separation of concerns.
 For example wrap the **httpClient** on a service and inject this service in the Handler as imo an HttpClient is more low level.
-I've seen several examples on github where this is done but I think it's the best approach.
-Unfortunately, I'm not familiar with the Ratpack Promises to do it.
+I've seen several examples on github where the `HttpClient` is obtained from the `Context` but I'm not sure this is the best design approach.
+Unfortunately, I'm not familiar with Ratpack's Promises to do it.
-Specially with `Promises`.